Course website: http://www.artsci.wustl.edu/~grussell/Phil100F2010.html

 Software Manual (LPL cd)

 You should use this time to familiarize yourself with the computer software, sorting out technical problems so that you know what you are doing when it is time to submit the first homework assignment.
-There will be an (optional) practice assignment and we reccommend that you complete this as a way of familiarising yourself with the submission process.
+There will be a practice assignment and you should complete this as a way of familiarising yourself with the submission process.

 Chapter 1 : Atomic Sentences